harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/overrides-v2.md

 ## Override service, environment, and infrastructure settings

-You can override one or more settings for all services, environments, and infrastructures.
+You can override one or more settings for all services, environments, and infrastructures at project, organization, and account levels.

 1. In **Deployments**, select your project, and then select **Overrides**.
    ![](./static/overrides-v2-1.png)